Loading

 Prerequisite Statistical Software

 This course will use the R programming language and the RStudio IDE.
 Before the first class session, students should download R and RStudio here: https://posit.co/download/rstudio-desktop/.
-Students with no prior experience using are strongly encouraged to complete an introductory tutorial before starting the course (e.g., sections 1-9 of R for Data Science, and/or the first six of these Posit Primers).
+Students with no prior experience using R are strongly encouraged to complete an introductory tutorial before starting the course (e.g., sections 1-9 of R for Data Science, the first six sections of these Posit Recipes, and/or SICSS Boot Camp).

 Readings